TerabyteTiger/blog-11ty/content/blog/2025-07-25-pick-wheres-your-ed-at.md

 published: true
 picture: false #For Single Pics.
 Use description for fig caption
 title: "Pick of the Week: Where's your Ed At"
-description: This week's pick of the week- tinkering with hardware.
+description: This week's pick of the week- the Where's your Ed At blog/newsletter.
 layout: libdoc_page.liquid
 permalink: "{{ libdocConfig.blogSlug }}/{{page.fileSlug}}/index.html"
 tags: